Day26: Pre-Day26 careers

 Willie was formerly part of an R&B vocal group from his hometown of Chicago called "Kwiet Storm" in the late 1990s.
-Their band released a music video "Leave Me Alone", which circulated on BET music video playlists and shows including 106 & Park.
+Their band, who was signed under Universal Music Group, released a music video "Leave Me Alone", which circulated on BET music video playlists and shows including 106 & Park.
 Taylor left the band after a few years later to begin a solo career and become a songwriter for many artists such as Jagged Edge and Ginuwine.The group Kwiet Storm would eventually sign with Island Def Jam a few years after Willie became part of Day 26.